hostettler/blog/_posts/2019-02-17-microservice-architecture-part-1.markdown

 2019-02-26 22:28:06,527 INFO  [org.jboss.as.server] (main) WFLYSRV0010: Deployed \"counterparty-service-0.2.0-SNAPSHOT.war\" (runtime-name : \"counterparty-service-0.2.0-SNAPSHOT.war\")
 2019-02-26 22:28:06,569 INFO  [org.wildfly.swarm] (main) THORN99999: Thorntail is Ready
 " %}
-{% include success.html content="open a browser and navigate to http://localhost:10080/counterparies It will display a long list of counterparties." %}
+{% include success.html content="Open a browser and navigate to http://localhost:10080/counterparies It will display a long list of counterparties." %}
 This demonstrates that a web services is listening on port ``10080`` of ``localhost``.
 More specifically, we started a container with the image of the counterparty microservice.
 The port ``8080`` is mapped to port ``10080`` so that we can test it.
 Furthermore, we named the container `` myCounterpartyService``.